roger2727/dinner-mate-backend/README.md

   The app also allows users to plan their meals for the week by filtering recipes based on specific ingredients or dietary restrictions.
 This feature makes it easy to plan out a week's worth of meals and ensure that you have all the ingredients on hand.
 Users can also view a random selection of the top-rated recipes on the homepage, which gives them the opportunity to discover new and exciting recipes.

-  The app's CRUD functionality allows users to add, view, update and delete their own personal recipe collection.
+  The app's cCRUD functionality allows users to add, view, update and delete their own personal recipe collection.
 This feature ensures that users have full control over their recipe collection and can easily update, add or delete recipes as needed.
 Users can also rate and comment on recipes, and get feedback and suggestions from other users.

 - **Target audience**

   The target audience for this app would be busy working professionals, food enthusiasts and families.
 These groups of people have different needs but they all share a common goal, which is to make meal planning and recipe discovery easy and efficient.

   Busy working professionals often have limited time to plan and prepare meals, and they would benefit greatly from an app that allows them to easily find and save recipes, and plan their meals in advance.
-This app's search and filter functionality and meal planning capabilities would be especially useful for this group, as they could quickly find recipes that fit their dietary restrictions and schedule.
+This app's search and filter functionality and meal planning capabilities would be especially useful for this group, ass they could quickly find recipes that fit their dietary restrictions and schedule.

   Food enthusiasts are always looking to discover new and exciting recipes, and this app would be a great resource for them.
 The app's search and filter functionality would allow them to find new recipes based on their interests, and the ability to save and organize their favorite recipes would make it easy for them to try out new recipes in the future.